GameServerManagers/LinuxGSM-Docs/Telegram.md

 telegramtoken="401319987:AAGmgLWzYDprqkMHBjCT9qtzIRWCzqgoTLw"
 telegramchatid="-191537238"
 ```
+# Send Test Alert

-Now test that is correctly works
+Finally test that is correctly works by sending a test alert.
+You will now receive a message from the bot directly or to a chosen group.
 ```
 ./gameserver test-alert
 ```